chef/chef-workstation/www/content/workstation/upgrade_labs.md

 ## Deploy your Chef Lab Upgrades

 {{< note >}}
-This guide suggests migrating upgraded cookbooks and nodes to a new Chef Server.
-This pattern is not feasable for all customers, specifically ones who rely on Chef search for inventory and coordination.
+This guide suggests migrating upgraded cookbooks and nodes to a new Chef Infra Server.
+This pattern is not possible for all customers, specifically those who rely on `chef search` for inventory and coordination.
 But we feel migrating to a new server works for customers who do not rely on search because it creates a fresh start to build on for future migration to Effortless.

-If you rely on knife search, or setting up a new Chef Server is unfeasable, upload the upgraded cookbooks to your existing Chef Server.
-If you do this be sure to pin your cookbook versions on existing nodes, so that the upgraded cookbook can be manually promoted to desired nodes.
+If you rely on `knife search`, or setting up a new Chef Infra Server is not possible, upload the upgraded cookbooks to your existing Chef Infra Server.
+If you do this, be sure to pin your cookbook versions on existing nodes, so that the upgraded cookbook can be manually promoted to desired nodes.
 {{< /note >}}

 ### Commit Your Cookbook Upgrades